 The external exam comprises of two papers.
 Paper 1 is of duration 2 hours and 15 minutes and totals 60% of the marks.
-Paper 2 is of duration 1 hour and 30 minutes and totals 40% of the marks.
+Paper 2 is of

 The course provides a deeper understanding of the Greek language and civilization.
 The qualification can lead to a range of possible careers such as Law, Comparative Literature, Comparative Linguistics, English Literature,